≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-Thus, Altria continues to depend heavily on its traditional cigarette segment to drive growth and profitability.
+In fact, some of these diversification efforts have resulted in considerable losses.
+Therefore, Altria continues to rely heavily on its traditional cigarette segment for growth and profitability.

-If Altria continues to rely on its traditional cigarette business, its dividends may suffer the same fate.
+To ensure long-term success, Altria needs a new growth engine as its legacy cigarette business declines.
+If Altria continues to depend on its traditional cigarette business, its dividends may suffer the same fate.

 Back To Table Of Contents